 Resource implications and key requirements

-Improving the participation and inclusion of stakeholders demands substantial administrative capacities and may necessitate technical capacitybuilding in public stakeholder engagement.
-Success factors related to stakeholder participation include a stakeholder engagement strategy for policymaking which understands the needs, priorities and interests and seeks participation from key stakeholders.
+Improving the participation and inclusion of stakeholders demands substantial administrative capacities and may necessitate technical capacity-building in public stakeholder engagement.
+It is crucial to first identify specific stakeholders and their needs through quantitative and qualitative methods, which may entail activities, such as door-to-door surveys, expert interviews and database-building.
+Other success factors include a stakeholder engagement strategy for policymaking which understands the needs, priorities and interests and seeks participation from key stakeholders.
 Cities also need to develop effective communication, keeping stakeholders informed and motivated to participate.

 Monitoring of the number of stakeholders involved in decision-making activities, and the presence of mechanisms that encourage community engagement, also support effective stakeholder participation processes.
 Collaborative governance is therefore closely linked to the development of open governance systems, open platform databases and shared information systems, government resource-sharing, research and development activities and innovation and technology transfer.

 As part of a national road connectivity initiative, the city of Tirana in Albania introduced an online app for reporting sections of road that need repair and also offered public information on the time it takes to address the reported need for repair.
 The setting-up and operation of this system had cost implications, but in return the city achieved road surveillance for ‘free’.